troyraen/DM-in-Stars/largeLH/main_brief.md

 <img src="plots_r12115/dedt_gold/rel_enery_error.png" alt="rel_enery_error"/>

 ---
 The new models are taking a _long_ time to run.
 Gamma_B=10^6 originally took less than an hour, the new model has been running for about 60 hours when I made these plots.
-Despite having a higher luminosity than the Gamma_B=0 model, the central H1 fractions are very similar, so I don't think the MS lifetimes are going to end up being much different.
+Despite having a higher luminosity than the Gamma_B=0 model, the central H1 fractions are very similar, so __I don't think the MS lifetimes are going to end up being much different__.

 Comparison with Gamma_B=0 model: